 - applying detergent and cleaning solutions

-Its axial cam pump, which utilizes an impressive 208 cc engine, may deliver a pressure of up to 3400 PSI (almost 57 times more than a standard garden hose) and a flow of up to 2.5 GPM.
-These values correspond to a cleaning power of 8500 Cleaning Units.
+With an impressive 208cc engine, its axial cam pump delivers a pressure of 3400 PSI (roughly 57 times more than a standard garden hose) and a flow of up to 2.5 GPM (CETA-certified values), resulting in the DeWalt DXPW3400PR's cleaning power of 8500 Cleaning Units.

-Gasoline is stored in a steel fuel tank with a maximum capacity of 0.68 gallon.
+A steel fuel tank with a maximum capacity of 0.68 gallon is used to store gasoline.

 Design & Handling